Nova América: History

 Nova América began in 1944 on the banks of the Baunilha River.
 The first settler was José Jeremias do Couto who raised cattle.
 In 1952 he divided part of his land into lots and donated them to settlers.
-The first name was "Baunilha", after the river.
+The first name of the settlement was "Baunilha", after the river.
 In 1952 it was raised to a district belonging to Itapaci with the name "América", after the wife of its founder, América do Couto.
 In 1958 it was dismembered to become a municipality.

 The economy

 The economy is based on modest agriculture, cattle raising, services, and public employment.
 In 2007 there were only 2 industrial units and 14 retail units in the town.
 There were no financial institutions.
 In 2007 there were 258 automobiles.